DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/README.md

 realm of the mathematical values in the computer.
 Variables can generally be any word that isn't a keyword in a programming language.

+Variables are not the values themselves.
+Over the course of a program, some variables will be assigned to many times.
+In all the programming languages we use, this is done with the single equals character, `=`.
+The `=` operator always has two sides - the left hand side will be a single varible name, like `age` or `area`.
+The right hand side is some value, or some calculation. `age = 32` stores the number `32` in the variable named `age`, so if later on I wanted to know the age of something, I can refer to `age` instead of needing to know that it was `32` every time.
+If I want to calculate something, I also store that in a variable. `area = length * width` is going to use two other variables that we've set already, `length` and `width`, take the values that are stored in those variables, multiply them together, and store the result of that in the variable `area`.

+Using variables like this to track data gives us two really useful benefits.
+Most importantly, this allows data to change over time.
+We can use variables to track what the data's value is, and then us it in other calculations, without alwyas having to know its specific value each time.
+When we deal with user input we will see how variables let us write a program that executes and generates a value that no programmer ever coded!

+From an engineering perspective, variables let us attach names to concepts in our programs.
+This lets us write programs that read almost as prose.
+With just a sprinkle of notation (and a rigid syntax), the names will give our variables let us be expressive in our intent for what the program does.

+> Variables in programming are not variables in algebra.
+You might be having a flashback to high school algebra, maybe remembering something like `3x^2 + 5x + 7 = 0`, and being asked to "solve for x".
+In mathematics like this, a variable is an unknown, a part of the expression that we need to isolate and handle separately.
+While the word in programming comes from the same place, it's almost the opposite - in programming, a variable *always* has a value and we always know what it is.
+It's more like keeping track of the amount of ingredients in a recipe than it is soliving a mathematical equation.

 ### Operators

 Operators are the built-in things that can happen to data.
 Common operators